 (a) any use or disclosure authorised by the Company or required by law, regulation, or a governmental body or court of competent jurisdiction; or

 (b) any information which is already in, or comes into, the public domain otherwise than through the Supplier’s unauthorised disclosure.

 12.3 The Supplier shall use his best endeavours to procure that any authorised recipient of Confidential Information does not disclose any Confidential Information to any third party other than:

 (a) as authorised by the Company or required by law, regulation, or a governmental body or court of competent jurisdiction’ or

-16.2 The Contractor undertakes:
+14.2 The Supplier undertakes:

 (a) to notify to the Company in writing full details of any Inventions promptly on their creation;